 Game meat is dry

 One of the great benefits of game in your diet is its low fat levels.
-This is because the animals are free to roam, living a natural life, which contributes to them being lean when it comes to cooking.
+This is because the animals are free to roam (game birds are free to roam once released), living a natural life, which contributes to them being lean when it comes to cooking.

 Venison is significantly lower in fat than beef, with pheasant also registering higher on the health scale than chicken, for instance.
 With a little respect and knowledge in the kitchen, all game is delicious.

 If you’re looking to up the indulgence-levels, combining game birds with a fattier meat like pork offers great results.
 See one of our favourite partridge recipes here as an example.